Seed round funding is the first investment from Science Creates Ventures since announcing its EIS investment fund in December

 “It’s why we launched SCV; to find great technologies, syndicate with other world-class investors and get sufficient capital to help companies accelerate their technologies to market.
 CytoSeek is one of these examples.
-It has also benefited from being based at our incubator, Unit DX, and with the opening of our second larger incubator, Unit DY, there will be space for the company to scale rapidly.”
+It has also benefited from being based at our first incubator in St Philips and with the opening of our second larger incubator at Old Market there will be space for the company to scale rapidly.”

 SCV has been working closely with CytoSeek since its inception and led a syndicate of new investors that included Parkwalk Advisors, Meltwind, Luminous Ventures and several angel investors in this funding round.